thaunghtike-share/thaunghtike-share.github.io/_posts/2022-1-19-gitlab-runner-autoscale.md

 ![m4xlargeprice](https://raw.githubusercontent.com/thaunghtike-share/thaunghtike-share.github.io/master/images/m4xlargeprice.png)

-In first picture, hourly price for t2.micro is $ 0.0035.
+In the first picture, the hourly price for t2.micro is $ 0.0035.
 In the next picture, the pricing for the m4.xlarge will be $ 0.040.
 So if we only use m4.xlarge, we need to set amazonec2-spot-price in the config to 0.05.
 Simply adjust the pricing to the instance type you want to use.

-Pipeline will be passed after a couple of minutes
+The pipeline will be passed after a couple of minutes.

 ![22pipepass](https://raw.githubusercontent.com/thaunghtike-share/thaunghtike-share.github.io/master/images/22pipepass.png)